MerosCrypto/Meros/docs/Protocol/Handshake.md

-# Services Byte
+# Services

-The services byte uses bit masks to declare support for various functionality.
+The services byte(s) is a VarInt with a maximum serialized length of 4 bytes (28 bits).
+Bit masks are used to declare support for various functionality.

-- 0b10000000 declares that the node is accepting connections via a server socket.
+- The lowest bit declares that the node is accepting connections via a server socket.

 Every other bit is currently unused.

 # Handshake

 `Handshake` is sent when two nodes form a new connection.
 It declares the current connection as the Live socket.
-It has a message length of 37-bytes; 1-byte protocol ID, the 1-byte network ID, 1-byte supported services, and 2-byte server port, and the 32-byte sender's Blockchain's tail Block's hash.
+It has a variable message length; a VarInt for the protocol ID, a VarInt for the network ID, a VarInt for the services, 2-byte server port, and the 32-byte sender's Blockchain's tail Block's hash.

 If a node sends it after connection, the expected response is a `BlockchainTail`.

 # Syncing

 `Syncing` is sent when two nodes form a new connection.
 It declares the current connection as the Sync socket.
-It has a message length of 37-bytes; the 1-byte network ID, 1-byte protocol ID, 1-byte supported services, 2-byte server port, and the 32-byte sender's Blockchain's tail Block's hash.
+It has a variable message length; a VarInt for the protocol ID, a VarInt for the network ID, a VarInt for the services, 2-byte server port, and the 32-byte sender's Blockchain's tail Block's hash.

 # Busy